 - Working out – I have my phone set up so that as soon as I start a workout on my Apple watch, my phone goes into DND, so I don't hear texts or calls on my AirPods.
 My workout is my time.

 - No phubbing in restaurants – Whoever I'm with in real life is more important than whoever is messaging me on a device.
-Studies show it's not enough to have our phones on a table.
-It should be out of sight.
-Check out one of my favorite videos about this – Simon Sinek.
+Studies show that having our phones face-down on a table is not enough.
+It should be out of our eyesight.

 - Limit news – Social and news feeds are unlimited.
 There's no stopping point on the feeds; we get sucked in.
 Instead, I ask Alexa to “play the latest news.”
 For about 5-7 minutes, I get the latest for that day, and then it turns off.